idomizrachi/Blog/.github/ISSUE_TEMPLATE/blog-post-request.md

 ---
 name: Blog post request
-about: Suggest an idea for this a new post
+about: Suggest an idea for a blog new post
 title: ''
 labels: blog post request
 assignees: idomizrachi